Top Internet Providers for Home Security

 Home Security Angle

-Xfinity’s Self Protection plan (from about $10/mo as an add-on) enables 24/7 recording on up to six devices and quick playback in the app or via the Xfinity Voice remote.
+Xfinity’s Self Protection plan (about $10/mo as an add-on) enables 24/7 recording on up to 6 devices and quick playback in the app or via the Xfinity Voice remote.
 Cameras and sensors are required and sold separately.
+Does not include professional monitoring.

 Pros